eloxx0/Monopoli/README.md

 ```
 <name_editor> log.txt
 ```
-the log file will be created inside the folder from where you execute the program.
+The log file will be created in the folder where the program is executed.